Leicester Storm: 1997 – the beginning of summer Rugby League

 Leicester, a club with a history of initiative thinking, became one of the ten founder members of the then Southern Conference League (since 1998 it has been known as the Rugby League Conference).
 The conference was split into two divisions: East and Central.
 Leicester also moved from Aylestonians to the Saffron Lane Athletics Stadium, which housed a 3,000-seater stand.

 Under the stewardship of Walmsley, Leicester won the inaugural Central Division which saw them face the winners of the East Division, North London Skolars, in the Grand Final which was played at Staines RUFC.
 Leicester came out 32–16 losers.

 1998 saw a Phoenix born.
 Clubs were asked by the RLC to brand themselves; Leicester Rugby League were duly rebranded Leicester Phoenix Rugby League.
 Phoenix started their campaign with a friendly match against the Russian Champions Strela which saw them narrowly lose at Saffron Lane.
 Phoenix were able to field an under-13s and an under-15s junior side.

 During the 1999 season, the Phoenix played in front of their biggest crowd to date.
 On the Super League road show, the Bradford Bulls played London Broncos at Leicester Tigers' home ground of Welford Road.
 The Phoenix were asked to play their conference game against Coventry Bears as a pre-game to the Super League encounter.
 In front of 7,000 fans, the Phoenix toppled the Bears 25–18 in what was to start a ferocious rivalry between the clubs.
 This season saw the Phoenix move back to Aylestonians.

 During the 1990s, Leicester played host to four rugby league nines tournaments.
-Local and national club sides were invited to enter the tournament from across the country by organiser Paul Walmsley.
+Local and national club sides were invited to enter the tournament from across the country by club coach & organiser Paul Walmsley.
 The First Tournament saw Wakefield lift the inaugural trophy in 1995, Leicester win the trophy in 1996 and 1997, and a side from Castleford win the last tournament in 1998.

 2000 saw 24 clubs, split into 4 regions, contest the Rugby League Conference.
-Leicester’s previous chairman Julian Harrison was appointed the new Conference Administrator.
+Leicester's previous chairman Julian Harrison was appointed the new Conference Administrator.
 During the upcoming years, the Phoenix struggled to find a home location which would match their desire to progress forward and help to develop rugby league within Leicester.
 From 2000 to 2009, Phoenix have been based at no less than six locations throughout the city.

 Success came to Leicester during the 2004 season when Phoenix won the RLC South Midlands division.

 In the 2006 season, the Phoenix were invited to join the Midlands Premier which they finished in 3rd place.
 2006 also saw Centre Karl Wesley represent the England Lionhearts against Serbia scoring in the 46–6 win in the Radnički Stadium, Belgrade.

 Playing at Leicester Forest's Hinckley Road Ground, Phoenix faced a challenging season which saw the club finish 8th in the Midlands Premier.